ICIJ/datashare-client/public/docs/components/document/DocumentTabDetails.md

 # DocumentTabDetails

-> Panel display details and metadate about an indexed document.
+> A panel displaying details and metadata about an indexed document.

 ## Props